A Road Trip To Owen Sound

 Hike Inglis Falls

-In the afternoon, visit Inglis Falss to admire the beauty and get your daily steps in.
-Inglish Falls is by far the primary attaction of Owen Sound and for good reason.
+In the afternoon, visit Inglis Falls to admire the beauty and get your daily steps in.
+Inglis Falls is by far the primary attaction found in Owen Sound and for good reason.

 Inglis Falls is the most impressive of the three waterfalls surrounding Owen Sound.
 Located within the 200 hectare Inglis Falls Conservation Are, the 18 meter waterfall is formed where the Sydenham River meets the edge of the Niagara Escarpment.
-There are 7.42 km of hiking and biling trails, which include 20 species of berns, as well as various bird species.
+There are 7.42 km of hiking and biking trails, which include 20 species of ferns, as well as various bird species.

 Driver’s Tip: Arrive early as there isn’t a lot of parking.
 Parking costs $10.00, which can be paid by cash only.